Jiesong2358/SVR-LSM/README.md

 # support vector regression based lesion symptom mapping (SVR-LSM)
 This project contains the code associated to the following manuscript:
 Constructional deficits persist beyond hemispatial neglect after stroke and are linked to parieto-temporal damage and disconnections
-Jie Song1, Eugenie Cataldo1, Marine Thomasson2, Arnaud Saj1, Patrik Vuilleumier1*, Roberta Ronchi1*, Ilaria Sani1*
-The code performs support vector regression-lesion symptom mapping (SVR-LSM) analysis.
+Jie Song, Eugenie Cataldo, Marine Thomasson, Arnaud Saj, Patrik Vuilleumier, Roberta Ronchi, Ilaria Sani1 The code performs support vector regression-lesion symptom mapping (SVR-LSM) analysis.
 Each script performs the analysis on a different data type as follow:
 # 00Final_FlipBrainLesions_L_to_R.py
 code for flipping the left brain lesion to the right side